 First, let’s talk types of chocolate.
 The higher the milk content, the quicker the expiration.
 (Sorry, white- and milk-chocolate lovers.)
 Semi-sweet, bittersweet and dark chocolates have a better chance of surviving a long stint in the pantry.
 Here are some guidelines for a few popular types:

-- White chocolate: Since it’s pretty much all dairy and cocoa butter, white chocolate’s shelf life is a little more fickle than bittersweet or dark chocolate.
+- White chocolate: Since it’s pretty much all dairy and cocoa butter, white chocolate’s shelf life is a little more fickle than bittersweet or dark chocolates.
 Unopened, it can last for up to six months in the pantry and even longer in the fridge.
 Opened, it’s more like four months.

 - Baking, bittersweet or semi-sweet chocolate: Less dairy means a longer shelf life.
 Keep it at room temperature or in the fridge for up to two years.

 - Handmade chocolates or truffles: If you get your hands on some of these cuties, odds are you’re eating them within a few hours.
 They only last one to two weeks and shouldn’t ever go in the fridge or freezer.
 (They’re fancy like that.)
-You can definitely eat them past the two-week mark, but they may not be at their best.
+You can definitely eat them past the two-week mark, but they may not taste their best.
 The sooner you eat them, the better.

-- Cocoa powder: This stuff basically never goes bad, but will lose its potency over time.
+- Cocoa powder: This stuff basically never goes bad, but it will lose its potency over time.
 Unopened, it keeps in the pantry for three years.
 Opened, it’ll be just fine for another year or two.
 After that, you may notice a slight difference in taste, but it’s not dangerous to consume.